-The U.S. Department of Agriculture (USDA) is made up of 29 agencies and offices with nearly 100,000 employees who serve the American people at more than 4,500 locations across the country and abroad.
-The USDA provides leadership on agriculture, food, nutrition, natural resources, rural development, public policy issues, the best available science, and efficient management.
+USDA is made up of 29 agencies and offices with nearly 100,000 employees who serve the American people at more than 4,500 locations across the country and abroad.
+Our offices provide support to Department officials and employees at all levels and they support our programs and services by working with our agencies, Congress, organizations, and tribal governments.

-USDA also expands economic opportunity through innovation, while helping rural America thrive and promote agriculture production and sustainability that better nourishes Americans and help feed others throughout the world.
-USDA reserves and conserves our Nation's natural resources through restored forests, improved watersheds and healthy private working lands.
+Our vision is to provide economic opportunity through innovation, helping rural America to thrive; to promote agriculture production that better nourishes Americans while also helping feed others throughout the world; and to preserve our Nation's natural resources through conservation, restored forests, improved watersheds, and healthy private working lands.